aergoio/merkle-bridge/docs/validator.rst

     }

-Three items need to be registered in the config.json:
+Four items need to be registered in the config.json:

-- The a node ip address of the 'mainnet' and 'sidechain2' blockchains being bridged
+- The node ip address of the 'mainnet' and 'sidechain2' blockchains being bridged

+- The contract addresses and id variable of bridges on both chains being connected.

 - The Aergo Address and ip address of the bridge validators (obviously all validator addresses should be different).
   It is best that validators know the other validators in case of updates